- Simplify your annual giving

 - Personalized service.

-Our donor relations and program teams offer personal service-when you call during business hours, you'll reach a live person, rather than a recorded message.
+Our donor relations and program teams offer personal service.
+When you call during business hours, you'll reach a live person, rather than a recorded message.

 - Build a permanent family legacy

 A Donor Advised Fund can be the first step toward building a permanent legacy.
 When you create your fund, you will make decisions about its use when you pass away or are no longer able to serve as the fund's advisor.
-You may designate your children to recommend grants, ensuring next-generation family participation, or you may earmark balances over $50,000 to create an Endowment Fund in your name at The Foundation.
+You may designate your children or other beneficiary to recommend grants, ensuring next-generation family participation, or you may earmark balances over $50,000 to create an Endowment Fund in your name at The Foundation.
 If you don't make other arrangements, the remaining balance of your Donor Advised Fund will be distributed to The Foundation's Permanent Legacy Fund, which primarily provides for emerging needs and seeds new and innovative initiatives throughout the community.

 - Marketable securities